extemporelang/extemporelang.github.io/_docs/overview/quickstart.md

 **VSCode** (a.k.a.
 Visual Studio Code) is freely available on all the operating systems that Extempore runs on (macOS, Windows & Linux).
-To install VSCode, go to the [homepage](https://code.visualstudio.com/) and hit the big green "Download" button.
+To install VSCode, go to the [homepage](https://code.visualstudio.com/) and hit the big "Download" button (you can't miss it).

 Once you've installed VSCode, you need to install the [VSCode Extempore extension](https://github.com/extemporelang/vscode-extempore)---this tells